-At Ramona Family Dentistry, Dr. Sean Feely encourages all of his patients, from youngest to oldest, to enjoy Halloween — without neglecting their pearly whites!
-Here, he shares his top dental tips to help keep you and your child’s teeth healthy through Halloween and beyond.
+At Ramona Family Dentistry, the team encourages all patients, from youngest to oldest, to enjoy Halloween — without neglecting their pearly whites!
+Here, we shares our top dental tips to help keep you and your child’s teeth healthy through Halloween and beyond.

 Certain candies are less harmful to teeth than others.
 Sticky, hard and sour candies should be avoided as much as possible.
 Chocolates are a better option because they are less likely to stick to the teeth and they wash away easier than hard and sticky candy.
 Sugarless gum is also a great alternative.
 According to the American Dental Association, chewing sugarless gum for 20 minutes increases saliva production and helps neutralize acids produced by bacteria that can lead to tooth decay.

 Eating candy with or right after a meal makes it less tempting for children to gorge on candy later on in the night.
 In addition, saliva production increases during meals, which helps wash from the mouth acids left behind by candy.

 Limit your child’s sugar intake on Halloween night by avoiding sugary beverages, including soda, sports drinks and flavored waters.
 Make sure your child drinks plenty of water (preferably fluoridated water) in between eating candy.

 ENJOY CANDY IN MODERATION